Stord (island): Industry and business

 The main industries found on the northern part of the island (other than the municipal government) include engineering and agriculture (including cattle and sheep farming).
 Fitjar ranks second after Austevoll in Sunnhordland in terms of landed volume of fish, so fishing is a major part of the economy too.

-In Stord municipality, industry began developing from 1920 until the 1970s.
+In Stord Municipality, industry began developing from 1920 until the 1970s.
 Manufacturing was the main industry with Kværner and Apply Leirvik as the large enterprises.
 Both concentrates on offshore oil installations and onshore facilities for oil recovery.
-Aker Solutions (Aker Stord) built supertankers of up to 370,000 tonnes dv. (until 1975).
+Aker Solutions (Aker Stord) built supertankers of up to 370000 t (until 1975).
 When the crash of tanker market came, the company went on to build the large production platforms in the North Sea.
 The year 2000, manufacturing included 63% of the economically active employees within the trade and service industries, while only 1% were related to primary industries.

 Culture

 There are two historic churches on the island: Fitjar Church, built in 1867, and Stord Church, built in 1857.
 Nysæter Church was built in 1992.
 In Hystadmarkjo, one can see 12 burial mounds, some of them have given rich finds from the Bronze Age.
 The Sunnhordland Museum in Leirvik has collections in their ten buildings from different places in Sunnhordland.
 There is also a rich collection of models made by sculptor Torleiv Agdestein from Stord.
 The Stord Maritime Museum in Leirvik has a rich collection also.
 Litlabø is the site of a mining museum that shows many interesting remains of the last 100 years of mining.
 Leirvik also has a great recreational center with a 25 m long swimming pool.